tytzM17/Lokian.eth/README.md

 - Fix logo, create an 8 bit representaion of the logo (mvp)

-- Create NFT Shop replace default shop, that will mint 151 nfts (mvp)
+- Create NFT Shop, create erc-721 smart contract that will mint 151 nfts (mvp)

 - Test and polish (mvp)